IT’S A HOT TOPIC RIGHT NOW… WHAT CAN WE DO TO SUPPORT OUR IMMUNE SYSTEM? Especially now that many of our kids are going back to school.

 By Denise Cambiotti.

 She had a female friend in her mid 30's perform the 'Power On Your Brain' technique.
+Touch for Health® colleagues know this as the 'Switching On Exercises'.
 This woman had had a stroke eight years previously and had undertaken a series of rehabilitation efforts during this duration and things had gotten better but she still had a few issues.
 She currently suffered from a problem with her peripheral vision.
 This meant she couldn't view her surroundings with any amount of 'wide angle' that we mostly all take for granted.

 By Denise Cambiotti